Finding Emergency Grants During Crisis: Tips for New Grant Seekers

 Build your skill and confidence to take the right steps with grant funders

 For many of us, the COVID-19 crisis has disrupted our regular routines and forced us to stay at home.
 That makes this a great time to further your knowledge and build your skills.
 Spend time now to read philanthropy blogs and seek out professional development resources.
-You can register for our series of free grant seeking webinars or enroll in our 30 Day Grant Coach virtual program.
+You are invited to register for our series of free grant seeking webinars.
 Consider it fuel for the future: learning how to find grants and raise funds can put your organization on the fast track to new funding.

-Now is a challenging time for every organization that’s been set back by the coronavirus crisis, but especially for organizations without a long track record of grant funding.
+This has been a challenging time for every organization, but especially for organizations without a long track record of grant funding.
 Fortunately, there are steps you can take today that will make a difference in the months and years ahead.
-If you are in need of support, know that you can contact Grants Plus to request a complimentary troubleshooting conversation with one of our grant seeking experts.
+If you are in need of support, know that you can contact Grants Plus to learn about our services for nonprofits.

 Grant seeking can be challenging and highly competitive.
 To help guide your efforts, reach out to Grants Plus today!